KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ---

-## How they laundered the money?
+## How they laundered the money

 (proofs you will see in part 2 on-chain analysis)

-**Phase 1) Split through thousands of wallets.**
-Automated scripts split the funds across thousands of wallets.
-Each wallet held an amount creating a huge transaction graph that is very hard to analyze manually.
-The hackers split the funds into smaller amounts making it difficult to track.
-One stolen wallet split into hundreds of wallets then each split into thousands wallets into smaller and smaller amounts and after it cash out points.

-**Phase 2) Conversion.**
+**Phase 1) Rapid Conversion.**
 After the theft the hackers started converting ETH to other assets through DEX exchanges to prevent freezing.
 They stole 1.5 billion dollars in ETH.
 Swapped it via DEX, such as Uniswap and Paraswap and converted it to BTC, USDT, DAI and much of no-name tokens.
 The reason they did this fast is that Bybit could ask exchanges to freeze specific ETH addresses.
 Once converted through DEX the trail splits across assets and chains.

+**Phase 2) Split through thousands of wallets.**
+Automated scripts split the funds across thousands of wallets.
+Each wallet held an amount creating a huge transaction graph that is very hard to analyze manually.
+The hackers split the funds into smaller amounts making it difficult to track.
+One stolen wallet split into hundreds of wallets then each split into thousands wallets into smaller and smaller amounts and after it cash out points.

 **Phase 3) Chain hopping.**
 The hackers used the THORChain bridge to move ETH to BTC.
 Then used TornadoCash, BTC mixers and P2P exchanges to further launder the funds.